Page content relevant to:

 • Eligible faculty may only submit one proposal per year as lead PI.
 Investigators may serve as collaborator on multiple projects.

 • Each distinct project should be submitted only once per program year.
-Cross-campus teams should decide which program (Storrs or UCH) they want to apply for.
+Cross-campus teams should decide which program (Storrs/Regional or UCH) they want to apply for.
 The same project will not be considered multiple times per program year.

 • Lead PIs for Storrs/Regional REP and UCH REP awards must have a primary affiliation with those campuses.